milosrancic/charity-website/README.md

 [x] - "get involved/how can you help" section -> donate, volunteer, campaign (cards with photo, title, text, anchor link)

-[x] - "news" section, 3 - 4 news, also cards with date and 'seen by ammount of people' icon
+[x] - "news" section, 3 news, also cards with date and 'seen by ammount of people' icon

 [x] - above navbar -> telephone & email

-[] - "donated so far" which'll be a function that will generate random values
+[x] - "donated so far" which'll be a function that will generate random values

+[] - form at the bottom of the page, has to have checkboxes with "what can you donate: money, clothes, food, all of the above"